folio-org/folio-sample-modules/README.md

 what ever you want it to do, and for that we can not give detailed instructions.
 Some useful hints:
   * You probably want to make the module respond to some other path(s) than `/hello`.
-Change the RoutingEntries in the ModuleDescriptor, and the vertx router in the MainVerticle.java file.
+Change the `RoutingEntries` in the ModuleDescriptor, and, for vert.x, the vertx router in the MainVerticle.java file.
+For spring, modify the `api.yaml` per openapi specifications.
-  * You probably should move the actual processing methods away from the MainVerticle, into a class of its own, and make the vertx routes point to it.
+  * You probably should move the actual processing methods away from the current main class, likely into a class of its own, and make the routes/controller point to it.
 Most likely you will create other classes to support your operations.
   * Rewrite most of the README to reflect _your_ module.

 ### Running your module